mdj2/djangotemplate/README.md

     ./manage.py runserver 10.0.0.10:8000

+Point your browser to 10.0.0.10:8000

 Write over this file with a README specific to your project.
 Init a repo:

+    echo "# This is my project" > README.md
     git init
     git add .
     git commit -m "Initial commit"